DaHoC/Java2Bndtools/README.md

 See LICENSE file

 ## Open issues & to-do
+1. Decide and implement what to do/fallback to if no "Local" repository is present
+1. If the project to add/remove a nature to/from is not a general project neither a JavaProject (weird Eclipse type hierarchy) deal with it, best-try effort style
 1. Support incremental builds to some extent if possible
 1. Integrate correct progress meter (currently unused)
 1. Show context menu to add/remove the QiviconBndBuilder nature only for matching projects